Who We Are

 Program Director, Spiritual Care

-Moana Meadow, MA, MDiv, serves as the Psychedelic Facilitation Certificate Program’s staff director.
-She also teaches on spiritual care for expanded states of consciousness.
-She completed four units of Clinical Pastoral Education at hospitals in California and Hawaii, and has worked as a hospice chaplain and spiritual director for over ten years.
+Moana Meadow, MA, MDiv, brings experience as a birth doula, hospice chaplain, spiritual director, and psychedelic guide.
 She was ordained as an interfaith minister at the Chaplaincy Institute, where she served as guest faculty and academic advisor until 2018.
-She later served as Executive Director of a non-profit church in Sonoma County.
-She has studied with indigenous elders in the United States and Mexico, and holds a BS from MIT, an MA from Boston University, and an MDiv from the Pacific School of Religion.
+She later served as executive director of a non-profit church focused on plant medicine traditions, and participated in the early development of the Sacred Plant Alliance.
+She has studied with Indigenous elders in the United States and Mexico, as well as with Western practitioners providing psychedelic facilitation in a variety of contexts.
+She holds a BS from MIT, an MA from Boston University, and an MDiv from the Pacific School of Religion, and she completed four units of Clinical Pastoral Education at hospitals in Hawaii and California.

 Photo of Sylvestre (Sylver) Quevedo